3-Day Amalfi Coast Itinerary: The Perfect Plan with the Highlights

 - The Cathedral of Saint Andrew (Duomo di Sant’Andrea) and the Cloister of Paradise.
 The cloister has a €4 entry fee and is a great example of of 12th-century Moorish-style architecture.
 The visit also includes access to the museum and the crypt of the cathedral.
 If the main cathedral is closed, you can still visit by entering through the cloister.
 Don’t miss the bronze door cast in Constantinople in the 11th Century.

 To visit the Museo della Carta (Paper Museum), walk a bit uphill on the main road.
-This museum offers insights into the region’s papermaking tradition.
+This museum offers insights into the region’s paper making tradition.
 Visitors can even try making paper themselves with guidance from the museum staff.

 Nature and hiking lovers can continue up to the Ferriere Valley.
 A lush, shady area filled with waterfalls and ferns.